unikort/telegram-web-keycloak-authenticator/README.md

 * Check that the configuration is correct
   * Go to your login page.
 For example, `https://<your_keycloak_host>/realms/<your_realm>/account/`
-  * You should see login page with a Telegram authorization button.
+  * You should see login page with a Telegram login button.

 ## Contribute